alec-tschantz/predcoding/README.md

 - Test pure PC accuracy
 - Errors go down, but amortised asymptotes
 - Infinite iterations - amortised learning provides mechanism for setting number, remove free parameter (replaces with threshold)
+- Generative overtakes and this is inconsistent with discriminative - need some way to promote discrimination in network
+    - Both trying to predict each other?
+Generative predicting discrimantive?
+- Add gradient clamping